Best Lemon Meringue Pie

 - In a small bowl, combine flour and salt; cut in shortening until mixture is crumbly.
 Gradually add water, tossing with a fork until a ball forms.
 Cover and refrigerate for 15 minutes or until easy to handle.

 - For filling, in a small saucepan, combine sugar, cornstarch and salt.
 Gradually stir in water until smooth.
 Cook and stir over medium heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
 Gradually stir 2 tablespoons hot filling into egg yolks; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
 Remove from the heat.
-Gently stir in butter, lemon juice and peel.
+Gently stir in butter, lemon juice and zest.
 Pour into crust.

 - For meringue, in a small bowl, beat egg white and lemon juice on medium speed until soft peaks form.
 Gradually beat in sugar on high until stiff, glossy peaks form and sugar is dissolved.
 Spread evenly over hot filling, sealing edges to crust.

 - Bake at 350° for 10-12 minutes or until meringue is golden.
 Cool on a wire rack for 30 minutes.
 Refrigerate for at least 3 hours before serving.
-Yield: 2 servings.